Different Types of Traditional Building

 Though they may rouse on warmer days to search for food and water on milder days, bats typically emerge from hibernation in March/ April.
 After building up fat reserves in the Spring, females move to their maternity roosts in June, and the young (pups) are born in between mid-June and July.
 Later in the year, bats gather at swarming sites where mating occurs.
 The males and females then build up their fat reserves ready for hibernation in November/ December.
 The females store the sperm over winter ready for the following June.

-During the night, they forage for invertebrates, either in the air or gleaned from vegetation and the surface of water.
+During the night, they forage for invertebrates, either in the air or gleaned from vegetation and the surface of the water.
 Pipistrelle’s can eat around 3000 midges per night!
 However, once dawn breaks, bats must return to their roosts, as they are vulnerable to predation and less effective at hunting.

 Different bats require different types of roosts: